istio/istio.io/_docs/concepts/security/authn-policy.md

 ### Peer authentication

-Defines authentication methods (and associated parameters) that are supported for for peer authentication.
-It can list more than one methods; only one of them need to be satisfied for the authentication pass.
-However, in the early releases, only mutual TLS is supported.
+Defines authentication methods (and associated parameters) that are supported for peer authentication.
+It can list more than one methods; only one of them needs to be satisfied for the authentication to pass.
+However, in 0.7 releases, only mutual TLS is supported.
 Omitting this if peer authentication is not needed.

 Example of peer authentiation using mutual TLS: